MoHe99/weather-application/README.md

 It was important that the application was written in the MVC pattern and used other software patterns.
 For example, I used the "Observer Pattern" and the "Factory Pattern".
 The application should first be modeled with UML in a class diagram and then implemented.
 In addition, unit tests were to be created for all important classes.

+My final grade in the module "Software Engineering" was 1.0.

 ## Prerequisites:
 Before you begin, ensure you have